 - human chorio gonadotropin (HCG)

-Treatment for non gem cell tumours
+Treatment for pineal region tumours

 Treatment for germ cell tumours

 For a germ cell tumour, you usually have radiotherapy or a combination of chemotherapy and radiotherapy.
 For some people, this is the only treatment they need.
 Other people might have an operation to remove any remaining tumour.

 If the germ cell tumour comes back, you might have more chemotherapy and radiotherapy.

 Treatment depends on the type and grade of pineal gland tumour you have.
 For a pineocytoma, you usually have surgery to remove as much of the tumour as possible.
 This might be all the treatment you need.
 Or, your doctor might recommend that you have radiotherapy after surgery.
 This is to stop the tumour from coming back.